Hasin-Ishrak/2022831046-Project150/README.md

 ## Description

 A classic Snake Game implemented in C/C++ using the SDL2 library.
 The game involves controlling a snake to eat food, which makes the snake grow longer and increase the score.
-The objective is to avoid colliding with the walls , the snake itself or with the obstacles(which are fixed).
+The objective is to avoid colliding with the walls , the snake itself or with the obstaclebar(which is fixed).

 ## Control